zacharyz/validates_as_vat_number/README.markdown

 ## validates_as_vat_number

-Now you can validate a VAT using the European service called VIES, to ensure it exists.
+Now you can validate VAT using the European service called [VIES](http://ec.europa.eu/taxation_customs/vies/viesspec.do), to ensure it exists.
 Only require this gem and call validate_as_vat_number on your VAT field, in an Active Record object.

 ## Install